paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 ### Statutory Notes

 #### References in Text
 The Civil Rights Act of 1964, referred to in text, is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title II of the Act is classified generally to subchapter II (§ 2000a et seq.) of chapter 21 of this title.
+241. Title II of the Act is classified generally to subchapter II (§ 2000a et seq.) of chapter 21 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of this title](./chapter-021-civil-rights.md#section-2000a) and Tables.

 #### Effective Date
 Section effective 18 months after July 26, 1990, see section 310(a) of Pub.
 L. 101–336, set out as a note under [section 12181 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12181).